wresinski/bm/README.md

 # bm
-C/C++ search tool based on Boyer-Moore algorithm
+A C/C++ search tool based on Boyer-Moore algorithm